Student with medical interns at Shifa Clinic

 Inequities in healthcare delivery mean that many who most need health care cannot access it.
 To become health care professionals who are; also agents for the improvement of health outcomes for all, students need to be well-versed in the sociocultural and historical factors that influence health care and the social, economic and political systems through which it is delivered.

-This Quarter at Aggie Square experience will prepare students to promote social equity and justice in health care, whether as providers, advocates, or policymakers.
-Students will receive a strong foundation in pressing areas of challenge and change in health care: medical technologies, data analysis, privacy, cultural sensitivity, equity, and access to care.
+This Quarter at Aggie Square experience will prepare students to promote social equity and justice in healthcare, whether as providers, advocates, or policymakers.
+Students will receive a strong foundation in pressing areas of challenge and change in healthcare: medical technologies, data analysis, privacy, cultural sensitivity, equity, and access to care.
 Through courses in Science and Technology Studies and Religious Studies, a community internship, and a public lecture series, students will learn to understand the role of history, social institutions, and power dynamics in shaping our current healthcare system and begin to consider new solutions.

 Apply Here!